Choose your settings

 Monetization

-This option allows you to share ownership with an investor providing both capital and often expertise.
-And it provides an opportunity to shift the equity that has accumulated in the business over the years to the shareholders who created it.
-It's a mid-toyenne's solution that takes a bit of a burden on the entrepreneur to plan for business development.
-However, he must agree to share ownership.
-The investor can be passive and not inter-wined with operations or can be an active and strategic investor.
-In today's economic climate — where companies are looking for more agile governance — this formula is more common.
+This strategy gives you the option to share ownership with an investor who brings both capital and expertise to the table.
+And it lets you transfer the equity that's built up in the business over the years to the shareholders that created it.
+It's a middle path that takes a load off the entrepreneur, who can then plan for business development.
+They do have to agree to share ownership, however.
+As for the investor, they could either be passive and stay out of business operations or they could be an active, strategic investor.
+In the current economic climate, where businesses want more agile governance, more and more entrepreneurs are taking this route.